xobiomesh/bash_scripts/README.md

 # Managing Functions in Your `.bashrc` File

-Over time, as you add more custom functions to your `.bashrc` file, it can become cluttered and difficult to manage.
+As you add more custom functions to your `.bashrc` file, it can become cluttered and difficult to manage.
 This tutorial will guide you through organizing your functions into separate files and sourcing them from your `.bashrc` to keep things clean and manageable.

 ## Step 1: Create a Directory for Your Scripts